 Let's talk about how to hone your time management skills on each of the four sections.

 The English subject area will feel the fastest since you have to answer 75 questions in just 45 minutes.
 Especially if this is a challenging subject for you, take time to practice not only the content but the pacing of this section.
 To improve your speed, start by giving yourself unlimited time on practice English sections.
 Then narrow that time to 60 minutes.
 Finally decrease that to 45 minutes.
 This will help you build accuracy and speed as well as get comfortable with the ACT’s format.

 The ACT math section has 60 questions in 60 minutes.
 This is nice because it will be easy to keep track of pacing – try to average one question per minute.
 Similar to the English section, if that speed is difficult for you, start by giving yourself unlimited time to get used to the type of Math questions the ACT asks, then decrease that to 75 minutes, and finally 60.
 The goal is to increase speed without sacrificing accuracy.

 Reading and Science

-Although these are very different subject areas, the ACT’s Reading and Science sections are formatted very similarly.
-Both sections deal with breaking down information – whether that is a chart or a research report or a longer passage.
+Although they test very different subject areas, the ACT’s Reading and Science sections are formatted very similarly.
+Both sections deal with breaking down information – whether that is a chart, research report or a longer passage.
 As you study, develop a system.
 Will you skim the passage or chart first and then read the questions, or will you read the questions first and then look at the information?

-Both systems can work equally well, so choose what will work best for you.
+Both systems can work equally well, so try both and figure out which one works best for you.
 Once you choose your system, practice so you can execute it smoothly.
 The goal is to be able to very quickly break down passages and data without going so fast that you make mistakes.